hitesh1990hari/hitesh_demo/README.md

 # hitesh_demo
-This is git repository for practice
+This is git repository for practice.
+Author - Hitesh Motwani